Release notes

 Custom: Dashboard

-Using the menu option, you can view maps of municipalities, water boards, provinces, and environmental services, showing who is already connected and who is already publishing.
+Via the menu option, you can view maps of municipalities, water boards, provinces, and environmental services showing who is already connected and who is already publishing.
 When you hover your mouse over the map, the name of the organization appears.

 Modified: Colophon

-The "Participate" and "Get started" pages have been removed from the colophon.
-In their place, the "Register your algorithm" page has been added.
+The pages 'Participate' and 'Get started' have been removed from the colophon.
+Instead, the page 'Register your algorithm' has been added.
 This page explains how to register an algorithm description.

 New: Register your algorithm

-A new page has been added to the colophon, called "Register your algorithm."
+A new page has been added to the colophon, titled 'Register your algorithm'.
 This page explains how to register an algorithm description.

 For editors: